WELCOME TO THE FPS EARLY INTERVENTION PROGRAM

-The mission of the Early Childhood Development Center is to create a community partnership between school and family in which children develop creativity, self-confidence, persistence, social skills, pre-academic, competency, and achieve developmental milestones.
+The mission of Fremont Public Schools early childhood development is to create a community partnership between school and family in which children develop creativity, self-confidence, persistence, social skills, pre-academic, competency, and achieve developmental milestones.

 Locate and identify children with special needs ages birth-five.

 - Educate parents regarding typical patterns of child development

 - Accept referrals for any children referred by parents or medical professionals for developmental concerns

 - All children who meet verification guidelines set forth by the state of Nebraska qualify for services

 - Children Birth through age three are generally served in their home or daycare setting.